-An avid writer and scholar, Dr. Hoffman has eleven books to his credit, including Existential Psychology East-West.
-He also also contributed to a number of seminal volumes on existential-humanistic psychology, including Existential-Integrative Psychotherapy: Guideposts to the Core of Practice by Schneider and The Handbook of Humanistic Psychology (2nd Edition) by Schneider, Pierson, and Bugental.
+An avid writer and scholar, Dr. Hoffman has over 20 books to his credit, including Humanistic Approaches to Multiculturalism and Diversity: Perspectives on Existence and Difference and Existential Psychology East-West (Volume 1 & 2).
+Additionally, he is contracted to be the Editor-in-Chief of the APA Handbook of Humanistic and Existential Psychology (anticipated publication in 2024).
+Dr Hoffman has published over 100 journal articles and book chapters, including contributions to a number of seminal volumes on existential and humanistic psychology, such as The Wiley World Handbook of Existential Therapy by van Deurzen, Craig, Längle, Schneider, Tatum, and du Plock, Existential-Integrative Psychotherapy: Guideposts to the Core of Practice by Schneider, and The Handbook of Humanistic Psychology (2nd Edition) by Schneider, Pierson, and Bugental.
 He was also an invited speaker and served on the Scientific Organizing Committee for the World Congress of Existential Therapy.
-Dr. Hoffman serves on the editorial boards of the Journal of Humanistic Psychology, The Humanistic Psychologist, Janus Head, and PsycCRITQIUES: APA Review of Books.
+Dr. Hoffman serves on the editorial boards of the Journal of Humanistic Psychology, The Humanistic Psychologist, the Journal of Constructivist Psychology, and Janus Head.